 The Swedish health care system is decentralized.
 Three political and administrative bodies share the responsibility for health care in Sweden: the central government, the regions, and the municipalities.
 The 21 regions have the responsibility to provide health and medical services and to promote a good standard of health among the population.
 The regions decide on the allocation of resources to the health services and are responsible for the overall planning of the services offered.
 The regions own and operate the hospitals, health centers, and other institutions.
 The 290 municipalities are responsible for operating the nursing homes, as well as providing care to the elderly and the disabled.
 Sixteen percent of total health care costs are sub-contracted to private health care providers, primary care centers and homes for the elderly.
 Sweden has 80 hospitals, eight of which are regional hospitals offering highly specialized care and where most teaching and research is based.
 There are a few hospitals that are managed by private entrepreneurs.

-According to Fitch Solutions, the Swedish market for medical equipment was estimated at $2.56 billion in 2020, with the Covid-19 pandemic boosting the need for consumables, patient aids and diagnostic imaging equipment.
-The United States is the fifth most important supplier of medical devices.
+According to Fitch Solutions, the Swedish market for medical equipment was estimated at $2.7 billion in 2022, with the Covid-19 pandemic boosting the need for consumables, patient aids and diagnostic imaging equipment.
+The United States is the sixth most important supplier of medical devices.
 Other major players include the Netherlands and Germany.